God Loves You

 Dear Lord Jesus,

 I know that I am a sinner and need Your forgiveness.
 I believe that You died on the cross for my sins and rose from the grave to give me life.
 I know You are the only way to God.
-So now I want to quit disobeying You and start living for You.
+So now I want to stop living for myself and start living for You.
 Please forgive me, change my life and show me how to know You.
-In Jesus' name.
-Amen.
+In Jesus' name Amen.

 Perspective of Hope